Adopt a Wildthing

 Eastern Box Turtle Tortuga Tortuga was brought to us after a run in with a tractor that left part of her shell missing.
 Unable to protect herself in the wild, she has been an excellent ambassador for her species and its protection.
 She enjoys her surroundings and is very active.
 Crickets are one of her favorite treats!
 Not shy at all she is always happy to greet audiences at programs.

 Eurasian Barn Owl Valentino Our resident Eurasian Barn Owl Valentino, was brought to Wildcare in 2003 to help educate the public about the Common Barn Owls found in Indiana.
 With his beautiful markings and wonderful charisma it is no wonder that Valentino is one of our most popular ambassadors.

 Woma Python Yindi This non-native Woma Python entrances audiences with her bright yellow face.
 Commonly found in the deserts of Western Australia, she is similar in shape and size to our common rat snakes and helps teach the public to identify the snakes around them.

 Wood Duck River Our little wood duck is a bit small for her species.
 She was housed with chickens for the first weeks of her life and is non-releasable due to the fact that she imprinted on chickens and humans.
 She will entertain audiences with her playful antics and even talk to you a little when you approach her cage.

-Domestic Rabbit George Our lovely domestic rabbit George was added to our education program in 2013 to allow our audience members at programs the opportunity to get up close and personal with a rabbit.
-She usually works on programs with our wild rabbit ambassador.
+Flemish Giant Tank Our lovely domestic rabbit Tank allows our audience members at programs the opportunity to get up close and personal with a rabbit.
+He usually works on programs with smaller children.